DHTMLX/docs-suite/docs/tabbar/api/tabbar_getactive_method.md

 @signature: {'getActive(): string;'}

 @returns:
-- id 		string		the id of the active tab
+`id: string` - the id of the active tab

 @example:
 var tabbar = new dhx.Tabbar("tabbar_container", {